opensearch-project/opensearch-py-ml/docs/source/cli/index.rst

 Command Line Interface (CLI)
 ============================

-Opensearch-py-ml supports a Command Line Interface (CLI) feature designed to streamline and simplify ML operations within the OpenSearch environment.
-This CLI provides an efficient and user-friendly way to manage various ML tasks, including the creation of connectors, registration of remote models, and execution of predictions.
+The `opensearch-py-ml` client supports a command-line interface (CLI) designed to streamline and simplify ML operations within the OpenSearch environment.
+This CLI provides an efficient and user-friendly way to manage various ML tasks, including connector creation, remote model registration, and prediciton execution.

-Version Information
+Version information
 ~~~~~~~~~~~~~~~~~~~

-The CLI feature is available from opensearch-py-ml version 1.2.0 and later.
+CLI is available for `opensearch-py-ml` versions 1.2.0 and later.

 Installation
 ~~~~~~~~~~~~

-To install the CLI feature:
+To install the CLI, run the following command:

 ``pip install opensearch-py-ml``

-Verifying Installation
+Verifying installation
 ~~~~~~~~~~~~~~~~~~~~~~

-To verify that the CLI has been installed correctly, run:
+To verify that the CLI has been installed correctly, run the following command:

 ``opensearch-ml --help``

-Users should see the following output:
+You should see the following output:

 .. code-block:: plaintext